Pimmz/Project-1/README.md

-- As constantly improving is a must for any business, I have included a feedback form for customers to provide us with information that can help improve our business, regardless of whether or not they are a customer.
+- As constantly improving is a must for any business, I have included a feedback form for customers to provide us with information that can help improve our business, regardless of whether or not they are acustomer.

 ![screenshot](documentation/contact-page.jpg)

 - A review section for google reviews has also been created to show reviews left by others customers to help clarify the excellent service offered by Walkies.
 As more
   and more purchases are often made by the reviews of other customers.

 ![screenshot](documentation/review-page.jpg)